clusterlib/clusterlib/doc/user_guide.rst

 launching jobs that are already queued or running.

 The function :func:`clusterlib.scheduler.queued_or_running_jobs` allows to get the list of all running or queued jobs.
-This will allow us to deverive a first launching manager.
-Here we want to launch the program ``main``
+This will allow us to derive a first launching manager.

+As a small use example, here we want to launch the program ``main`` for a variety of parameters, but avoid re-relaunching jobs that are already queued or running.

 .. code-block:: python